RPi-Distro/pi-gen/README.md

 The build of Raspbian is divided up into several stages for logical clarity and modularity.
-This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.
+This causes some initial complexity, but it simplifies maintenance and allows for easier customization.

  - **Stage 0** - bootstrap.
 The primary purpose of this stage is to create a usable filesystem.
 This is accomplished largely through the use of